Sabres vs Wild Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 29)

 Buffalo vs Minnesota Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each player.
+Remi is pouring through mountains of datapoints on each team.
 In fact, anytime the Sabres and Wild play there’s always several intriguing observations to key in on.
-Not to mention games played at Grand Casino Arena in Nov seemingly never follow normal, predictable patterns.
+Not to mention games played at Grand Casino Arena in Nov can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Quinn over 1.5 Shots on Goal.